rorynolan/detrendr/index.md

 1. Interactively in the R session, playing with the image as a numeric array, dealing with one image at a time.
-2. In *batch* mode, having the detrending read TIFFs and write the detrended TIFFs to disk when detrending is over.
+2. In *batch* mode, having the software read TIFFs, perform the detrending and then write the detrended TIFFs to disk when detrending is over.
 This method permits the user to use R as little as possible and is better for those who don’t intend to become bon a fide R users.

 These are discussed in two articles.